Resuming Exercise after Eyelid Surgery

 As different patients come from different fitness backgrounds, healing can vary.
 Regardless of where you are on your fitness journey, eyelid surgery will put a halt to your physical activity.
 It is important to allow your body to recover first and then start on your regular exercise routine.
 There is a right way to get back to your workout routine.
 Going to the gym too soon can disrupt the healing process and might even interfere with the results of the procedure.

-Dr Scott Turner is an experienced Sydney Plastic Surgeon and Blepharoplasty Expert – find out more about his Blepharoplasty Surgery and look at his Real Patients before and after pictures to see what results can be achieved.
+Dr Scott Turner is a specialist plastic surgeon who performs blepharoplasty – find out more about his Blepharoplasty Surgery and look at his Real Patients before and after pictures to see what results can be achieved.

 Recovery Timeline after Eyelid Surgery